rkgofiitk/academic-issues.github.io/Topics/PhDsAtoldIITs.md

 A CS undergraduate from schools outside the IIT system does not even have a good programming background but wants to work in AI/ML or Data
 Sciences.
 I learned from a young faculty member at one of the older IITs that getting a student who would work in the faculty member's area of interest is impossible.
 So, all the faculty members now work in AI/ML and Data Sciences.
 It kills quality research in core area.
 Only
 B-grade research gets reported in AI/ML.
 I don't know who to blame for it.
-Beyond C.S.E., research in sciences at IITs is no better.
-I remember traveling in the company of a well-known professor in chemistry who bored me all the way, and 1/6 of the whole day (4 hours) on politics denied him an SSB award.
+Beyond CSE, research in sciences at IITs is no better.
+I remember traveling in the company of a well-known professor in chemistry who bored me all the way, and 1/6 of the whole day (4 hours) on the politics that denied him an SSB award.
 So, I agree with the description circulating about a typical Science faculty member at older IITs.
-However, my experience with collaborative research with scientists in U.S. universities, Europe and Oceania tells me the problem is not typical for India or IITs.
+However, my experience with collaborative research with scientists in U.S. universities, Europe and Oceania tells me the problem is not typical to India or IITs.
 Sometime back in an earlier blog, I referred to a movie called [P.H.D.
 (Pile Higher and Deeper)](https://www.youtube.com/watch?v=uMFKu8ies0c).
 It sums up the life of a typical research student in an
 American University.
-So, to say that the U.S. universities are better is a myth.
+So, to say that the US universities are better is a myth.
+In European system, a professor is an institution.
+It is even more difficult to go against a prodessor unless you want to sacrifice your life!
 No one looks at the root cause; if you decide to pursue a
 Ph.
 D at IITs, you have chosen to do so.
 Cribbing about it only reflects your frustration.
-Any system has its fair share of good and bad.
+Any system has its fair share of good, bad and ugly.
-Percentage-wise, there are also as many good souls at older IITs as at US universities.
+Percentage-wise, there are also as many good souls at older IITs as at any US university.
 Finding a good supervisor is a mature well-reasoned choice rather than swimming along with a bandwagon.
 The blame squarely lies on the concerned student.
 It is like the wretched politicians we vote for.
 People deserve the leader they vote for.